Labor reveals 2050 net zero emissions goal

 The speech also criticises Mr Morrison’s handling of the current bushfire season, where more than 30 Australians have died.

-Mr Albanese also shakes his head at the government’s $4 million towards a feasibility study for a new coal-fired power station in north Queensland, labelling it “hush money” for climate sceptics.
+Mr Albanese also criticises the government’s $4 million feasibility study for a new coal-fired power station in north Queensland, labelling it “hush money” for climate sceptics.

-Labor is set to release a draft policy platform in the middle of the year.